 Responsibilities of the Principal Investigator

 The person who has the primary responsibility for the conduct of the research is the Principal Investigator (PI).
 All communications from the IRB Office will be with the project's PI.
 All forms must be signed by the PI.
-Students are not permitted to be PIs, but are required to have a University faculty or staff member supervise the research.
-Student researchers should be listed as Co-Investigators.
+Students are NOT permitted to be PIs, but are required to have a SRU faculty or staff member supervise the research.
+Student researchers should be listed as co-investigators.

 It is the responsibility of the PI to complete and submit the application materials to the IRB Office in order to maintain his/her project timeline.
 PI’s are required to inform the IRB Office of any changes to approved research and any adverse events or unanticipated problems.